greenpeace/gpes-bigquery-recipes/upload-custom-transactional.md

 # How to upload custom transactional files (with all operations)

-This is how you upload and import custom transactional csv files (supplied by Engaging Netwoks).
+This is how you upload and import custom transactional csv files (supplied by Engaging Networks).

 ## 1 - Ask for the transactional files and download them